Great Plains Transition Team History

 The Great Plains Area Transition Team, formerly the Nebraska-Kansas Episcopal Area Transition Team, was created in 2009 to guide the process of forming a new area for the Nebraska, Kansas East and Kansas West annual conferences as they joined together under the leadership of one bishop Sept.
 1, 2012.
 Through their work, a plan was formed to not only become one episcopal area, but also to become one annual conference.
 This work continues as the conferences work toward becoming one Jan.
 1, 2014.
-Get the history of this process or read the research and background information that informed the team's recommendations.

 Transition Team Minutes: